 Amberley Playgroup will appoint the best person for each job and will treat all applicants and all those appointed to jobs fairly.
 We will advertise widely to recruit from all sections of the community.
-The guidance of the Equality Act 2010 will be followed at all times.
+The guidance of the Equality Act 2010 will be always followed.